saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 c ──────────┘
 ```

-The same verification methodology can be applied to larger combinational and sequential circuits.
+The same verification approach can be extended to more complex combinational and sequential designs.

 ---

 ## 5. Synthesis-Simulation Mismatch

-A **synthesis-simulation mismatch** occurs when the behavior observed during RTL simulation differs from the behavior of the synthesized hardware.
+A **synthesis-simulation mismatch** happens when the behavior seen during RTL simulation is different from the behavior of the synthesized hardware.

 ```text
 RTL Simulation